Vansh-Baghel/Html_CSS_Git_notes/css_notes.md

 _vmax:- maximum value among height and width will be used here._

+_em :- 2em means 2 times the size of the current font._

 # Box Model Styling

 - Learn to write texts in box form.